MaahikaG/Web-Terminal/README.md

   - The number of server pods should be automatically increased on decreased based on the number of registered users
 - Data persistence between sessions
   - Even if the user closes their browser window, their server container should remember the changes made

+## CI/CD Pipeline
+CI Pipeline
+- Whenever anyone pushes code to any of the branches, there will be a test to see if we can curl the endpoints of both the server and client within the docker containers
+CD Pipeline
+- Whenever anyone pushes/merges to main, the server and client images will be updated in Maahika's Github Container Registry, and the NODE-IP address within client/src/index.js will be changed to Maahika's Node IP address